Fred-Michael/RESTApi-implementation-with-MS-Identity/README.md

 `POST /login`

-**You pass in** your login credentials as an existing user. **You get** your details with your API token for further access to the restricted endpoint
+**You pass in**: your login credentials as an existing user. **You get**: your details with your API token for further access to the restricted endpoint

 **Request:**
 ```json